MikeDombo/xen-exporter/README.md

 > HALT_ON_NO_UUID - optional, false by default.
 Ignores metrics with no UUID

+> XEN_MODE - optional, "host" by default. "pool" if you want to parse all hosts from the pool

 # Grafana
 A Grafana dashboard is [available here](https://grafana.com/grafana/dashboards/16588) (id 16588), which graphs most of the critical metrics gathered by this exporter.